yanghuafang/anti-android-virus/README.md

 device, and that a corrupted one fails at load rather than as a wrong verdict.

 ## One abstraction, files and memory

+`ScanBuffer` is what the file/memory split was for: the same scanners, the same identification and the same verdict, over bytes that were never written to disk.
+A gateway holds an APK in RAM already, and copying it to a temporary file to scan it is exactly the cost this avoids.

 A scan target is either a file on disk or a block already in RAM, and the engine should not care which. `IScanObject` splits into two shapes instead: